ios-route-to-do/app/README.md

 # Route To Do

 Visiting a new city?
-Want to know a new neighbourhood on yours?
-Want to do something different this weekend?
+Want to discover a new neighborhood?
+Or maybe do something different this weekend?
 Route to Do is here to help you.
 It's a mobile app that allows you to discover, share and rate sets of three places to visit.
-Have a favourite bar hopping route?
+Have a favorite bar hopping route?
 You can share it with your friends.
 Want to check some landscapes?
 Check Route to Do.
 Someone already shared that route.

 ## User Stories

 The following **required** functionality is completed:

+- [ ] Splash screen

+- [ ] Select location view: Ask the user for the location to focus the search
+  - [ ] Map view asking for the user location
+  - [ ] Navigate to category selection view on location tap

+- [ ] Category selection view: What type of route does the user wants to do (dance, dinner, drinks, etc)
+  - [ ] Navigation bar:
+    - [ ] Back button to select location view
+  - [ ] Content view:
+    - [ ] Collection view with all the categories: background picture and name
+    - [ ] Navigate to selected category on tap

+- [ ] Category view:
+  - [ ] Navigation bar:
+    - [ ] Search button for specific route/place search
+    - [ ] Reset location button
+    - [ ] Navigation buttons with:
+      - [ ] Category Home section
+      - [ ] My profile view
+  - [ ] Content view:
+    - [ ] Carousel of trending routes with:
+      - [ ] Label with "Trending now in {location name}"
+      - [ ] Route detail: background image, name, location, creator name, favorites count and rating
+    - [ ] Collection view of new routes
+      - [ ] Label with "What's new" text
+      - [ ] Route detail: background image, name and location

 - [ ] Route Cover View: presentation of the route and starting point check the route
   - [ ] Top bar with: